Copypaster3000/Line-Processor/README.md

 ## Overview
 The purpose of this project is to gain experience in **C programming** with arrays and outputting text to the terminal.
 Given lines from a file or input from a user, the program outputs:
-- Lines that are over 20 characters.
+- Which lines are over 20 characters.
 - The total number of lines.
 - The longest line.
 - The shortest line.